Araadh3111/Vega/README.md

 # Vega

-A thrust-vector-controlled (TVC) model rocket that steers itself by tilting its engine.
+A thrust-vector-controlled (TVC) model rocket that steers itself by tilting its engine designed by me in CAD .

 <div align="center">